 New in the Second Edition

-The second edition also comes with a wealth of ancillary materials provided on a CD-ROM packaged with the book.
+The second edition also comes with a wealth of ancillary materials provided on downloadable resources packaged with the book.
 These include automatically-marked multiple-choice questions, answers to questions in the text, data sets, Excel experiments and demonstrations, an introduction to Excel, and the StiBstat Add-In for stem and leaf plots, box plots, distribution plots, control charts and summary statistics.

 "It is a realistic book that challenges the way students look at business problems and issues. ...the text equips the reader with the skills and techniques required to make informed decisions. …The authors demonstrate the techniques with a wealth of practical examples drawn from a variety of real life applications. …One of the more innovative features of this book is the inclusion of a number of 'hands on' exercises and experiments. … The book is extremely interesting and would be useful to aid managers in their decision-making process."